-Copyright © 2015 Tax Materials, Inc. All Rights Reserved Nonprobate assets on the tax return of the beneficiary, surviving joint tenant, or successor who received the asset.
+Copyright © 2020 Tax Materials, Inc. All Rights Reserved

+- Probate assets on Form 1041. - Nonprobate assets on the tax return of the beneficiary, surviving joint tenant, or successor who received the asset.

 Reporting Income Before Death After Death Final Form 1040 Income received by decedent.
-Estate Form 1041 Income in respect of a decedent (IRD) paid to the probate estate.
+Estate's Form 1041 Income in respect of a decedent (IRD) paid to the probate estate.
 Income paid on probate assets during administration.
 Sale of capital assets by the probate estate.
 Beneficiary's Form 1040 IRD paid directly to the beneficiary.
 Income paid after death on assets received directly from decedent.
 Sale of capital assets received from decedent.

-Example: Gene died in 2015.
+Example: Gene died in 2020.
 His will leaves all his property to his wife, Kelly.
 Gene had the following assets:

-- House, bank accounts, and vehicles owned jointly with Kelly. - Brokerage account in Gene's name alone. - Life insurance and 401(k) that name Kelly as beneficiary. - IRA that names Gene's son, Emmett, as beneficiary. - Unpaid wages.
+- House, bank accounts, and vehicles owned jointly with Kelly. - Brokerage account in Gene's name alone. - Life insurance and 401(k) that name Kelly as beneficiary. - IRA that names Gene's adult son, Emmett, as beneficiary. - Unpaid wages.